 If you are raring to get on the roads the first thing you need to do is get a provisional driving licence.
-The next thing you need to do is get insured, but more on that later.
+The next thing you need to do is get insured, we explain more about this later.

-Before you get behind the wheel, whether that’s for a professional driving lesson or practicing in a friend’s or relative’s car, you will need to get a provisional driving licence
+Before you get behind the wheel, whether for a professional driving lesson or practicing in a friend’s or relative’s car, you must have a provisional driving licence

 You’ll also need a provisional licence before you book your theory, hazard perception, or practical driving test.

 You can apply for a provisional licence as early as three months before you turn 16, but will need to wait until your 17th birthday before you can drive on public highways.

 But not just anyone can take to the roads, the law requires potential drivers meet certain standards before they can have a UK provisional licence.

 Before you apply for a provisional licence: